BACK TO HOME PAGE .

 Meters and Lasers

-Colloidal silver water contains electrically conductive (Ag+) dissolved silver IONS, AND non-conductive, 'non-dissolved', colloidal PARTICLES.
+Colloidal silver water contains electrically conductive (Ag+) dissolved silver IONS, AND non-conductive colloidal PARTICLES.
 Ions and particles have completely different properties and need to be addressed separately.
 Here's a couple of popular optional extras that help you do just that.
-You can MEASURE the ppm of the ions in your silver water with a TDS or EC Meter, and you can OBSERVE the particles (colloids) with a Laser.

 (For more information about ions and particles theres a lengthy discussion at the bottom of the 'Making CS.
 FAQ's' page)